Anis-Dangol/Stationery-Ecommerce-Website/README.md

 A full-stack E-Commerce web application with modern UI, user authentication, admin dashboard, product management, shopping cart, order management, and more.
 Built with React (Vite, Tailwind CSS) for the frontend and Node.js (Express, MongoDB) for the backend.

+## Important Note:

+"I forgot to create a .env file 😅😅 and kept building the project until it was halfway done — so don’t forget to set up your .env file early and keep your API keys safe! 😉😉"

 ## Features

 ### User